ECE-196/docs/content/tutorials/WiFiScanner.md

 What is the motivation behind the tutorial?
 What do you want readers to gain from the tutorial?

+This tutorial walks through building a simple **Wi-Fi scanner** using only the **ESP32 Dev Board**.
+The project scans for nearby Wi-Fi networks and displays their names and signal strengths through the Serial Monitor.

 ### Learning Objectives

 - Understand how the ESP32 performs Wi-Fi network scans